mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 **`@MockBean`**
-This is indeed a Spring Boot class. t allows to add Mockito mocks in a Spring ApplicationContext.
+This is indeed a Spring Boot class.
+It allows to add Mockito mocks in a Spring ApplicationContext.
 If a bean, compatible with the declared class exists in the context, it replaces it by the mock.
 If it is not the case, it adds the mock in the context as a bean.

 ## When do you want @DataJpaTest for?
 What does it auto-configure?

+`@DataJpaTest` and `@JdbcTest` annotations to test the Spring beans, which talk to relational databases.

-- The `@DataJpaTest` annotation **doesn’t load other Spring beans** (@Components, @Controller, @Service, and annotated beans) into ApplicationContext.
+- The `@DataJpaTest` allows you to test the persistence layer components, **doesn’t load other Spring beans** (@Components, @Controller, @Service, and annotated beans) into ApplicationContext.

-- Enable transactions by applying Spring's @Transactional annotation to the test class Enable caching on the test class, defaulting to a NoOp cache instance
+- Enable transactions by applying Spring's `@Transactional` annotation to the test class Enable caching on the test class, defaulting to a NoOp cache instance

 - Autoconfigure an embedded test database in place of a real one Create a **TestEntityManager** bean and add it to the application context